YunchaoYang/LCsolutions_Cpp_Python/Linux_lib_dependencies.md

 The difference between hard links and soft (or symbolic) links comes down to what they reference.
 Hard links point, or reference, to a specific space on the hard drive.
 You can have multiple files hard linked to the same place in the hard drive, but if you change the data on one of those files, the other files will also reflect that change.
 Symbolic links work a bit differently.
 A symbolic link still points to a specific point on the hard drive, but if you create a second file, this second file does not point to the harddrive, but instead, to the first file.

+Hard links.
+You can think a hard link as an additional name for an existing file.
+Hard links are associating two or more file names with the same inode .
+You can create one or more hard links for a single file.
+Hard links cannot be created for directories and files on a different filesystem or partition.
+Soft links.
+A soft link is something like a shortcut in Windows.
+It is an indirect pointer to a file or directory.
+Unlike a hard link, a symbolic link can point to a file or a directory on a different filesystem or partition.